 - Do you have any financial projections for FullPAC?

-The Company has not released financial projections and is laser-focused on growing its market share and revenues.
-FullPAC believes that if it succeeds at doing so, it has the potential to create significant shareholder value.
+The Company has not released any financial projections and is laser-focused on growing its market share and revenues.

 - Why do you require my social security number?